Fictitious assets are expenses presented as assets.

 Fictitious asset examples:

-Examples of these fictitious assets are Preliminary Expense, Deferred revenue expenditure, Profit and Loss Debit balance, Underwriting commission, Discount on shares issued and Loss on Debt securities
+Examples of these fictitious assets are Preliminary Expense, Deferred revenue expenditure, Profit and Loss Debit balance, Underwriting commission, Discount on shares issued, and Loss on Debt securities

-Lets understand two of the fictitious assets
+Let’s understand two of the fictitious assets

-Preliminary Expenses meaning and example:
+Preliminary Expenses: meaning and example:

 Underwriting Commission:

-Final words: Therefore, understanding the nature of expense or loss and benefits arising from it is a prerequisite to decide if those require recognition as fictitious assets or fully write off in the same year.
+Final words: Therefore, understanding the nature of expense or loss and benefits arising from it is a prerequisite to deciding if those require recognition as fictitious assets or entirely written off in the same year.

 Recommended Articles: